-- Reimbursement for the maintenance and/or wear and tear costs of general use vehicles (e.g. construction vehicles).
+- Reimbursement for the maintenance and/or wear and tear costs of general use vehicles (e.g., construction vehicles).
 The only vehicle costs that are reimbursable are fuel and/or mileage. - b.
-Equipment that is purchased for permanent installation and/or use beyond the scope of

-- exercise conduct (e.g. electronic messaging signs). - Durable and non-durable goods purchased for installation and/or use beyond the scope of exercise conduct. - d.
-Grant funds must comply with IB 426 and may not be used for the purchase of the following equipment: firearms, ammunition, grenade launchers, bayonets, or weaponized aircraft, vessels, or vehicles of any kind with weapons installed. - e.
-Expenditures for weapons systems and ammunition. - f.
-Costs to support the hiring of sworn safety officers (sworn law enforcement officers). - g.
-Activities unrelated to the completion and implementation of the EMPG. - h.
-Other items not in accordance with the previously mentioned authorized expenses.
+Equipment that is purchased for permanent installation and/or use beyond the scope of exercise conduct (e.g., electronic messaging signs). - c.
+Durable and non-durable goods purchased for installation and/or use beyond the scope of exercise conduct. - d.
+Grant funds must comply with IB 426 and may not be used for the purchase of the following equipment: firearms, ammunition, grenade launchers, bayonets, or weaponized aircraft, vessels, vehicles, or weapons systems of any kind with weapons installed. - e.
+Costs associated with hiring, supplanting, equipping, training, etc. of sworn public safety officers whose primary job responsibilities include fulfilling traditional public safety duties such as law enforcement, firefighting, emergency medical services, or other first responder duties. - f.
+Activities unrelated to the completion and implementation of the EMPG. - g.
+Other items not in accordance with the authorized expenses listed above.